Category: Aristotle

 The two keys in Aristotle’s views on politics and governance

-It is naïve to believe that history advances only in a single direction.
-If that was the case, people wouldn’t repeat mistakes made in the […]
+It is naive to believe that history advances only in a single direction.
+If that was the case, people wouldn’t repeat mistakes made in the past.
+If that was the case, knowledge would grow with each generation and lessons would never be forgotten.
+Unfortunately, historical and philosophical lessons are often forgotten.
+Aristotle came up with…

 Categories